artscomi/todolist/README.md

 # :candy: React Todo List

 This project is bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 This react application is responsive and give the user the possibility to:

-* Create a task that includes text and an optional "high priority" property
+:candy:  Create a task that includes text and an optional "high priority" property

-* Display tasks with higher priority at the top of the list
+:candy:  Display tasks with higher priority at the top of the list

-* Mark a task as complete
+:candy:  Mark a task as complete

-* Delete a task
+:candy:  Delete a task

 ![todolist](https://user-images.githubusercontent.com/59236081/222271633-bb69378e-c7a1-4397-8ae8-be6c11aad0b6.png)